marcguery/varif/README.md

 - Differentially distributed among samples, hence the less variant is below **cut-off #2** and the most variant is above **cut-off #1**. *The score is not modify*.
 - Fixed in the population, hence the less variant site is still above **cut-off #1**. *The score is set to 0*.
 - Not differentially distributed among samples, for all other cases. *The opposite of the score becomes the score*.

-# Output

-Output is redirected stdout or to a CSV file.

-Besides metadata, the proportion of each sample for the given variant is given.